Call Deliverability: How to Make Sure Your Message Gets Through

 What is Call Deliverability?

-In simple terms, it is the rate at which your calls successfully reach the intended recipient without getting lost in the labyrinth of spam filters, carrier restrictions, and wary consumers.
+Call deliverability refers to how often your outbound calls successfully connect with the intended recipient.
+In simple terms, it is the rate at which your calls reach the right person without getting lost in the labyrinth of spam filters, carrier restrictions, or wary consumers.

-How to Calculate Your Call Deliverability Rate?
+How to Calculate Your Outbound Calls Deliverability Rate?

 And just like tracking email open rates, measuring your call deliverability rate is crucial.